LEP Question Time

 With China set to build hundreds of airports, over £1 billion to be invested for Manchester's airport, London looking at options for an additional runway and worldwide air capacity increasing dramatically Leeds City Region once again is being left behind with it's short runway low capacity bucket and spade airport.
 Offering an additional rail halt at a bus stop near to Leeds Bradford airport is the least ambitious we could possibly be.
 The airport cannot handle Long Haul and operators are reluctant to commit to a short runway airport at the top of a hill with rival airports nearby.
 Anywhere else in the world ambitions would be much higher - Leeds City Region needs a new better located and better connected runway else risk being left behind the Northwest and other European cities.
 Vague statements about HS3 connecting to a rival city's airport or offering a bus to a rail halt are not answers.
 Has the LEP any ambition for or even explored the option of a new runway South or East of Leeds by the Motorways?
 Could China or Dubai fund a hub for the North of England here?
 Why are we so unambitious on such an economic driver?
 Could HS2 connect a new airport to London and solve their capacity issues?

-garethleeds asked almost 5 years ago
+garethleeds asked over 5 years ago

 Leeds Bradford Airport already plays a significant role in our economy.
 It remains one of the UK’s fastest growing airports contributing £336 million to the local economy and supporting 5,000 jobs with passenger numbers expected to double over the next 30 years.
 Its importance is recognised as a major factor in the growth of the City Region and improving access to the airport is key to opening up new international connections and supporting tourism and international trade.
 A new airport parkway station will provide this and is the most deliverable option given the airport’s geographical location.
 We are therefore not currently looking at whether a new airport should be built in the area.